img

 Figure 2: Pilot Light DR Architecture (Source Amazon Docs)

-Amazon EC2 is a highly scalable compute service that allows organizations to launch and manage virtual machines in the cloud.
+Amazon EC2 is a highly scalable computing service that allows organizations to launch and manage virtual machines in the cloud.
 It can be used to create a standby environment that can be quickly activated in the event of a disaster.

 1. Warm Standby & Hot Standby